CloudCannon/documentation/src/collections/_file_docs/source-syncing/gitlab.md

 Connecting GitLab allows you to work on your websites locally and have the changes sync to CloudCannon.
 File changes made on CloudCannon also get synced back to GitLab.

+> To connect to a *self hosted GitLab* repository instead, follow the instructions listed for [Self Hosted GitLab](/files/source-syncing/self-hosted-gitlab/).
+{: .explainer}

 To connect a GitLab repository and start syncing files, follow these instructions:

 Go to *Site Settings* / *Source Syncing* and click **Connect** next to GitLab.